Social engineering isn’t just a personal threat—it’s a corporate one.

 More than half of all businesses are a target of a social engineering or spear phishing attack every year.
 It’s an increasingly pressing issue, and it’s one that many businesses are only just starting to take seriously.

 Whether you’re the owner of a small, medium, or large business, know that social engineering attackers don’t discriminate due to size.
-If you don’t learn how to defend against social engineering, you could likely be the next victim of a social engineering attack.
+If you don’t learn how to defend against social engineering, you could likely be the next victim of an attack.

 You’ve likely read about the potential impact of social engineering on your personal life, but what about the impact of social engineering on businesses?
 Here are the main consequences you’ll incur if your business falls victim to an attack:

 - Reputational damage.
-Cybersecurity attacks are extremely dangerous, and they put both business and customer information at risk.
+Cybersecurity attacks are extremely dangerous and put both business and customer information at risk.
 If you’re seen as an organization that’s not adequately protected, customers won’t feel safe—and it can be difficult to build back that trust.

 Fortunately, there are ways to prevent social engineering attacks from happening.
 Learning how to defend against social engineering starts with recognizing the signs.
 Also, investing in proven cybersecurity solutions and mandatory, company-wide training are great ways to keep your business safe from the impact of social engineering.
 To help keep your operations running smoothly—and your business safe—see how SiteLock can help keep your website safe.

-To learn more about the impact of social engineering, read our previous blog post: “What is Social Engineering?”
+To learn more about the impact of social engineering tactics and cybercrime, read “What is Social Engineering?”